LegacyValken/c18_source/README.md

 - Hanson the Bear
 - Starship Trooper
 - Legacy the Duck
 > V4x Starship Trooper poked in and out of V4 development cycle to help here and there.
-Some loose vmf's were transfered for deeper inspection, not sure of the context for these just that I have them (ST).
+Some loose vmf's were transfered for deeper inspection, not sure of the context for these; just that I have them (ST).

 # v5
 - Legacy the Duck